wgsl-tooling-wg/wesl-spec/Designing.md

 The tools we're developing (e.g. the linker/transpilers) will be a good base to build out new enhancement ideas.
-It should be easy to implement and try out new wgsl enhancements on local wgsl projects.
+It should be easy to implement and try out new WESL enhancements on local WESL projects.

 Experimental enhancements aren't intended be supported across tools, and don't need to be compatible with other experiments.